AppView

 Section titled “category_event”Events of this type are sent to clients when a category has been created, updated, or deleted.
 When the event is delete, all data except the uri and event can be omitted.

-Section titled “reaction_event”Events of this type are sent to clients when a reaction has been added to or removed from a message.
-When the event is removed, all data except the uri and event can be omitted.
+Section titled “message_event”Events of this type are sent to clients when a message has been sent, edited, or deleted.
+When the event is delete, all data except the uri and event can be omitted.
+On upsert, the author object is always present.

 Section titled “user_event”Events of this type are sent to clients when a user the client knows about has updated their Bluesky profile or Colibri status.